How Would Things Be Different?

-If Hawaii had grown and maintained a decisive Republican presence in state government then in a multitude of areas could have taken a dramatically different course for our state.
+If Hawaii had grown and maintained a decisive Republican presence in state government then, in a multitude of different areas, we could have built a dramatically different future for our state.

 Below are a few of the many alternate futures that pop up when contemplating the "what-if's" and what the lack of political diversity in Hawaii's government and politics can cost.